Pavankundrapu/Imagera/README.md

 ## Features

 - **Image Upload:** Users can upload their own images to the application.
-- **Image Filters:** Various filters can be applied to the images, including:
-  - Grayscale
-  - Sepia
-  - Invert
-  - Brightness
-  - Contrast
 - **Image Download:** Users can download the edited images to their local device.

 ## Getting Started